Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 In the Metaverse, human users refer to the core participants actively involved in the environment.
 Human users are susceptible to identity theft, impersonation, social engineering, and privacy violations attacks.

-\paragraph{Identity Theft and Impersonation} Exposure of a user's identity in the Metaverse can have serious consequences.
+\paragraph{Identity Abuse} Exposure of a user's identity in the Metaverse can have serious consequences.
 The consequences of such exposure can be far more severe than traditional systems, resulting in the loss of their avatars, digital assets, social connections, and even their entire virtual presence \cite{mitrushchenkova2023personal}.
 For instance, in virtual platforms, attackers can exploit vulnerabilities such as compromised VR headsets, phishing scams, or weaknesses in authentication mechanisms.
-This can provide them with access to sensitive personal data, including full names, private keys, and banking information.
-This enables attackers to impersonate users, seize their avatars, and steal digital assets.
-A notable case occurred in 2022, when security flaws in smart contracts and phishing attacks led to the hacking of 17 user accounts on the OpenSea NFT marketplace, resulting in losses of \$1.7 million \cite{Nelson2022}.

 An impersonation attack involves cybercriminals posing as trusted individuals or organizations \cite{brown2018security}.
 Such a disguise helps attackers to gain confidential information, transfer funds, or grant access to secure systems \cite{barbeau2005detecting}.
-To perform impersonation attacks, cybercriminals employ social engineering techniques.
-Impersonation attacks often bypass technical security measures by targeting human behavior and psychological manipulation, rather than exploiting software or system vulnerabilities \cite{hu2015dynamic}.
+To perform impersonation attacks, cybercriminals employ social engineering techniques \cite{hu2015dynamic}.

 \begin{enumerate} {\roman{enumi}.} \item Session Hijacking: Session hijacking in the metaverse refers to an attacker taking control of an active session between a user and a service to obtain unauthorized access.
-Metaverse platforms often rely on persistent sessions to enable real-time interactions, asset management, and immersive experiences \cite{mitrushchenkova2023personal}.
 Attackers can bypass authentication and obtain control of the avatar, access personal data, or manipulate transactions if session tokens or cookies are stolen.
 The integration of XR devices and IoT sensors further amplifies the session hijacking threat.
 Weak session management or insecure transmission channels could expose tokens to interception through man-in-the-middle (MitM) attacks, replay attacks, or malware \cite{mitrushchenkova2023personal}.
-Ensuring secure session handling, encryption, and continuous re-authentication is essential for Metaverse security.
+Ensuring secure session handling, encryption, and continuous re-authentication is essential for the security of the Metaverse platforms.